 Try where possible to use local brands.
 This will gain you positive feedback within your local community that is most certainly worth fostering.

-Loyalty is the bread and butter of the supermarket business.
-Showcase items with complimentary ones.
-Offer a taste of guacamole with some new tortilla chips and then you have double the advertisement!
+Loyalty is the bread and butter of the supermarket business—showcase items with complementary ones.
+Offer a taste of guacamole with some new tortilla chips, and then you have double the advertisement!

 Social Media Campaigns

-It’s no secret that the world is the social media crazy, and as a result, businesses have to be.
-Social media campaigns have been a whole new source of revenue for businesses in the past few years and there’s no reason supermarkets cannot have a Facebook page, or Instagram and Twitter account.
+It’s no secret that the world is social media crazy, and as a result, businesses have to be.
+Social media campaigns have been a whole new revenue source for companies in the past few years, and there is no reason supermarkets cannot have a Facebook page or Instagram and Twitter account.

-You can also take advantages of national and international food days, such as National Doughnut Day and be creative with hashtags and images.
+You can also take advantage of national and international food days, such as National Doughnut Day, and be creative with hashtags and images.

-If you are feeling creative you can develop a newsletter that can be used to entice readers through digital coupons for different produce depending on season, availability and interest.
+If you feel creative, you can develop a newsletter that can entice readers through digital coupons for different products depending on the season, availability, and interest.

-For example, at Valentine’s Day, you could consider offering coupons for hot chocolate, flowers, gift bags and celebrations cards.
+For example, on Valentine’s Day, you could consider offering coupons for hot chocolate, flowers, gift bags, and celebration cards.

-If you work hard to affiliate your business with your prominent charities, this will help you to gain a positive reputation as a supermarket that cares not only about sales – but also your local community.
+Suppose you work hard to affiliate your business with prominent charities.
+In that case, this will help you to gain a positive reputation as a supermarket that cares not only about sales – but also about your local community.

-Offering charity events such as coffee mornings, helps not only the charity, but also your business as you draw in existing and prospective customers with events and the kindness your supermarket has shown.
+Offering charity events such as coffee mornings helps the charity and your business as you draw in existing and prospective customers with events and the kindness your supermarket has shown